openstack-archive/fuel-plugin-nsxv/doc/test/source/test_suite_system.rst

         * ifconfig eth0 192.168.99.14 netmask 255.255.255.0
         * ifconfig eth0 up
     6. Confirm that the instance cannot communicate with that IP address.
-    7. Configure a new MAC address on the instance associated with the logical port.
+    7. Revert IP address.
+Configure a new MAC address on the instance associated with the logical port.
         * ifconfig eth0 down
         * ifconfig eth0 hw ether 00:80:48:BA:d1:30
         * ifconfig eth0 up